Kamleshmadgundi/Math_project/README.md

 # math_project
-This will be useful to perform operations  like
+This will be useful to perform operations  like :
 <br>
-calculation
+1)calculation
 <brr>
-matrix operation
+2)matrix operation
 <br>
-Quadratic equation solving.
+3)Quadratic equation solving.